 A certificate holder, put baldly, is the person or organization that holds the certificate.
 If you receive a certificate of insurance from a hired third party, you’re the certificate holder.
 That doesn’t automatically mean that you receive additional insured protections; that can only happen if the certificate carries blanket additional insured endorsement, and your company meets the requirements of the insurer to receive this blanket coverage.

-One of the most common mistakes we correct at myCOI is certificates that lack the additional insured information that the certificate holder requires.
+One of the most common mistakes we see corrected at illumend, from myCOI is certificates that lack the additional insured information that the certificate holder requires.
 Simply holding the certificate may not offer you the protection you require, and verifying that status is a key component of our service and technology.

 Remember, claims often come down to determining who has the final assumption of the liability for the action that caused the claim.
 When it comes down to certificate holder vs additional insured, or even policyholder vs certificate holder, the decision will come down to what’s in the policy, and what assertions were made at the beginning of the relationship.